 The key is this dish is the tandoori marinade.
 Bad marinade equals bad results.
-Use this tandoori marinade for best results.
-It’s a lot of ingredients but it really works well.
+The tandoori marinade here has a lot of ingredients.
+It may sound a bit daunting but it really works.

 Chicken tikka is great on it’s own.
 It’s delicious in salad.
 In a naan bread sandwich.
 And it’s just the thing for tikka masala.
 Always a hit.
 Guaranteed.